Crispy Air Fryer Fried Pickles | 15 Minute Recipe

 1. Preheat the Air Fryer to 400 degrees F / 200 degrees C.

-6. Keep working quickly to fill the basket in a single layer, then insert the basket into the Air Fryer and cook for 8-10 minutes.
+5. Keep working quickly to fill the basket in a single layer, lightly spray with cooking oil, (which helps the breadcrumbs crisp up and turn golden) then insert the basket into the Air Fryer and air fry for 8-10 minutes.

-8. Repeat by breading the rest of the pickles and continuing to fry in batches until finished.
+6. Repeat by breading the rest of the pickles and frying in batches until finished.

 image collage showing the steps for making air fryer fried pickles

-• You may want to split your seasoned breadcrumb mixture into 2 bowls.
+• I suggest splitting your seasoned breadcrumb mixture into 2 bowls.
 Your first bowl of seasonings may start to clump together and get soggy from the dredging of buttermilk-coated pickles.
 Having a second bowl ready to go will help.

-• Do not overcrowd the air fryer basket, cook in a single layer which will allow the hot air to circulate and crisp up the food.
-You may need to cook in 2-3 batches depending on the size of your Air Fryer.
+• Do not overcrowd the air fryer basket.
+Cook in a single layer, allowing the hot air to circulate and crisp up the food.
+You may need to cook these in 2-3 batches.

-• Keep slices the same size so they cook evenly at an even rate.
+• Keep slices the same size so they cook at an even rate.

 • Use shallow bowls to dredge the pickle chips in.